eftech93/chat-test-lab/lab-8/Readme.md

 # Eighth Lab - Deploy multiple NodeJs app, ReactJs app and RabbitMQ on Kubernetes (minikube).
 Multi node cluster, using VirtualBox VMs.
 Stress test and horizontal scaling

 In this lab, we are going to deploy both apps on a kubernetes cluster in the local machine using minikune.
 Each app will be deploy with 3 pod each, and they will be able to talk to each other.
 Also, our cluster will have 3 nodes.
+It also will have an autoscaling configuration for the backend.

+It will have another cluster running that will generate traffic for backend.

 Backend will have 10 replicas (pods), and the frontend will also have 10 replicas (pods), all of them devided evenly on the 3 VMs nodes.

-We are going to create

 ## Solution diagrams